 Build Relationships With Your Favorite Artists

-Once you begin getting noticed in the industry, you’ll have the opportunity to meet and build relationships with some of your favorite artists, as well as record labels, tour managers, and many other people within the music industry.
-Furthermore, you will be in a position to create a community of music lovers and fans who share your interests.
+Once you begin getting noticed in the industry, you’ll have the opportunity to meet and build relationships with some of your favorite artists and record labels, tour managers, and many other people within the music industry.
+Furthermore, you will be able to create a community of music lovers and fans who share your interests.

 Free Music Events

 This is the best part about starting a music blog.
-You get to make money doing something that you love so much you’d be willing to do it for free, anyway.
-Whether this is a hobby, a side hustle, or a full-time career for you, as long as you’re providing value to your readers, the money will always follow.
+You get to make money doing something that you love so much that you’d be willing to do it for free.
+Whether this is a hobby, a side hustle, or a full-time career for you, the money will always follow as long as you’re providing value to your readers.

-There’s obviously some tricks of the trade that you’ll need to learn, but don’t worry, later in the guide we’ll give you a lot of insight as to how you can actually make money while doing this.
+Obviously, you’ll need to learn some tricks of the trade, but don’t worry.
+Later in the guide, we’ll give you a lot of insight into how you can actually make money while doing this.

 Does all this sound rewarding?